 Free trial offers and scams that take advantage of tough economic times dominate the list

-Better Business Bureau issues its list of the top 10 scams and rip-offs of 2009.
+Better Business Bureau today released a list of the top 10 scams and rip-offs of 2009.
 Not surprisingly, many scams sought to take advantage of people who were suffering under tough economic circumstances—such as the unemployed.
 Additionally, the use of free-trial offers to lock consumers into recurring credit and debit card charges was widespread online.

 Following, in no particular order, is BBB’s list of top scams and rip-offs that took advantage of consumers and small business owners across the U.S. in 2009:

 - Acai Supplements and Other “Free” Trial Offers – Ads offering trial offers for teeth whiteners, acai anti-aging pills and other miracle supplements blanket the Internet, including trusted Web sites of national news organizations.
 The marketing campaigns often falsely claimed an endorsement by Oprah, Rachel Ray and Doctor Oz.
 Thousands of consumers complained to BBB that the free trial actually cost them as much as hundreds of dollars, month after month.

 - Stimulus/Government Grant Scams – Even before President Obama announced the stimulus plan in February, scammers had already set up schemes for misleading consumers and small business owners into thinking they could get a piece of the pie.
 Offers for worthless assistance and advice on how to get government grants bombarded consumers online, over the phone and via mail and e-mail.